How Best to Start Running

 As you say, you were running those runs quite fast.
 Your heart rate stats demonstrate this.
 Looks like you were in a race three times last week!

-That's ok for one week, but please don't continue like that as it is a recipe for disaster and is likely to lead to injury down the line.
+That's ok for one week, but please don't continue like that.
+It is a recipe for disaster and is likely to lead to injury down the line.

 Running needs to be predominantly slow and easy.
 The pace at which you can have a conversation with somebody.
 You want to bring that heart rate right down.
 When you run with your heart rate as a guide, you want to be predominantly in Zone 1 and Zone 2.
 For you, that is likely somewhere in the 130-155 range.
 For a better indication of what heart rate to aim for and for calculators that determine your heart rate zones, check out my Heart Rate Monitor Training section.